Many students spend all their time leading up to exams creating beautiful sets of notes.

 3. Where are they based?

-It doesn’t have to be anything fancy.
+This doesn’t have to be anything fancy.
 All you need is a series of questions that will force you to bring the relevant information to mind.

 Once you’ve gathered all your practice exam papers, do a lucky dip and pick one.
-Put the other exam papers in another room (you’ll deal with them later).
+Put all the other exam papers in another room (you’ll deal with them later).

 Here’s what you’ll need: